Core system design¶

 - thox startup

-- thox processes and interactions
+- thox program, process and service manager

 - fsd: the thox filesystem daemon